Buprenorphine: 7 things you should know

 6. Response and effectiveness

-- Analgesic effect usually occurs within 10-30 minutes following injectable administration; peak analgesic effects occur within 60 minutes.
-The analgesic effect of buprenorphine usually lasts for an average of six hours but may persist for longer or shorter in some patients.
+- The analgesic effect after IV administration usually occurs within 10-30 minutes; peak analgesic effects occur within 60 minutes.
+The analgesic effect of buprenorphine usually lasts for an average of six hours but duration may vary between individuals.